CoderDojo-Content/Intermediate-Unity/en/GUI.md

         Time.timeScale = 0;
     }
     ```
-    This **function** requires a **parameter** or the variable declaration in the parenthesis after the function name.
+    This **function** requires a **parameter**.
 This way you can display any text when the function is called. **Time.timeScale** is the speed the game is running at... setting it to 0 stops time in the game.

 9. The last step to have your player win or lose is **calling** (running the code in a function) the function you just added.
 When the player loses is when they collide with an asteroid, so you should **call** the "endGame()" function in the **OnCollisionEnter()** function.